yochaigal/cairn/wip/2e/on-names.md

 | **4**  | **[Adjective]** **[POI]** of (the) **[Noun]** |
 | **5**  | (The) **[Noun]** **[Adjective]** **[POI]**    |
 | **6**  | **[POI]** of (the) **[Adjective]** **[Noun]** |

-## Example POI Names

-- The Jade Citadel
-- The Frozen Shrine
-- Temple of the Abyss
-- Grim Watchtower of the Ghost
-- The Devil Fort
-- The Forbidden Bazaar
-- Trading Post of the Desolation
-- Withered Temple of the Moon
-- The Lavender Crumbling Villa
-- The Bitter Archive

-### Example Terrain Names

-- The Jagged Summit
-- The Gleaming Ridge
-- Butte of the Ghost
-- Mournful Pinnacle of the Skull
-- The Moon Bleak Peaks
-- The Shrouded Range

 ## Adjectives